New Zealand Energy (CVE:NZ) Shares Down 21.1% – Here’s What Happened

 New Zealand Energy Corp.
-(CVE:NZ – Get Free Report)’s stock price traded down 21.1% during mid-day trading on Wednesday .
+(CVE:NZ – Get Free Report)’s share price fell 21.1% during mid-day trading on Wednesday .
 The stock traded as low as C$0.35 and last traded at C$0.36.
-186,715 shares traded hands during mid-day trading, an increase of 653% from the average session volume of 24,786 shares.
+186,715 shares changed hands during trading, an increase of 653% from the average session volume of 24,786 shares.
 The stock had previously closed at C$0.45.

 New Zealand Energy Stock Performance